Weaving...

-They don’t join a network.
+They don’t just join a network.

 Every platform in history started open and closed the walls.
 Every social network promised community and delivered extraction.
 Every marketplace said “we’re on your side” and then raised the take rate.